-First Nullification of forged document.
-Principal/Student conference, after-school detention.

-Nullification of forged document.
+First Offense Nullification of forged document.
+Principal/Student conference, detention.
+Subsequent Offense Nullification of forged document.
 Detention, in-school suspension.

-Disrespectful or Disruptive Conduct or Speech (see Board policy AC if illegal harassment or discrimination is involved) - Verbal, written, pictorial or symbolic language or gesture that is directed at any person that is in violation of district policy or is otherwise rude, vulgar, defiant, considered inappropriate in educational settings or that materially and substantially disrupts classroom work, school activities or school functions.
+Disrespectful or Disruptive Conduct or Speech (see Board policy AC if illegal harassment or discrimination is involved) - Verbal, written, pictorial, or symbolic language or gesture that is directed at any person that is in violation of district policy or is otherwise rude, vulgar, defiant, considered inappropriate in educational settings or that materially and substantially disrupts classroom work, school activities, or school functions.
 Students will not be disciplined for speech in situations where it is protected by law.

-First Principal/Student conference, parents contacted, detention, in-school suspension, or 1-180

-Offense: days out-of-school suspension.

-Subsequent Detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
+First Offense Principal/Student conference, parents contacted, detention, in-school suspension, or 1-180 days out-of-school suspension.
+Subsequent Offense Detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.

-Drugs/Alcohol (see Board policies JFCH and JHCD)
+Drugs/Alcohol (see Board policies JFCH and JHCD) -

-1. Possession, sale, purchase or distribution of any over-the-counter drug, herbal preparation or imitation drug or herbal preparation.
+1. Possession, sale, purchase or distribution of any over-the-counter drug, herbal preparation or imitation drug of herbal preparation.

-First In-school suspension or 1-180 days out-of-school suspension.
+First Offense In-school suspension or 1-180 days out-of-school suspension.
+Subsequent Offense 1-180 days out-of-school suspension or expulsion.

-Possession of or attendance while under the influence of or soon after consuming any unauthorized prescription drug, alcohol, narcotic substance, unauthorized inhalants, counterfeit drugs, imitation controlled substances or drug-related paraphernalia, including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV or V in section 202(c) of the Controlled Substances Act.
+2. Possession of or attendance while under the influence of or soon after consuming any unauthorized prescription drug, alcohol, narcotic substance, unauthorized inhalants, counterfeit drugs, imitation controlled substances or drug-related paraphernalia, including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV, or V in section 202(c) of the Controlled Substances Act.

-First In-school suspension or 10-180 days out-of-school suspension.
+First Offense In-school suspension or 10-180 days out-of-school suspension.
+Subsequent Offense 11-180 days out-of-school suspension or expulsion.

-Subsequent 11-180 day

-3. Sale, purchase or distribution of any prescription drug, alcohol, narcotic substance, unauthorized inhalants, counterfeit drugs, imitation controlled substances or drug-related paraphernalia, including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV or V in section 202(c) of the Controlled Substances Act.
+3. Sale, purchase or distribution of any prescription drug, alcohol, narcotic substance, unauthorized inhalants, counterfeit drugs, imitation controlled substances or drug-related paraphernalia, including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV, or V in section 202(c) of the Controlled Substances Act.

-First 10-180 days out-of-school suspension or expulsion.
+First Offense 10-180 days out-of-school suspension or expulsion.
+Subsequent Offense 11-180 days out-of-school suspension or expulsion.

-Subsequent Offense: